o3de/o3de.org/content/docs/user-guide/visualization/rendering/_index.md

 {{< preview-new >}}

 Open 3D Engine's (O3DE) graphics features are integrated using the Atom renderer, a high performance, physically based rendering (PBR) engine.
-Atom provides advanced graphics techniques, such as ray tracing to produce authentic environments, PBR to achieve real-world lighting, and modern post-processing effects to enhance the game experience.
-Atom currently supports Forward+ rendering, and is designed to support deferred rendering in the future.
-Atom supports multiple platforms: Windows, Linux, Mac, Android, and iOS.
-Atom also provides a unified interface across multiple graphics APIs: DirectX 12, Vulkan, and Metal.
+Atom provides advanced graphics techniques; Ray tracing to produce authentic environments; PBR to achieve real-world lighting; Modern post-processing effects to enhance the game experience.
+Atom currently supports forward+ rendering, and is designed to support deferred rendering in the future.

+Atom has a unified interface which supports multiple platforms and graphics APIs: DirectX 12 or Vulkan on Windows, Metal on macOS and iOS, and Vulkan on Linux.

 The following sections go into detail the graphics features in O3DE.

 | Feature | Description |
 | - | - |
 | [Materials](/docs/atom-guide/materials/_index.md) | Create PBR materials with global illumination support using Atom's Material Editor. |